Saikalpana18/Number-Guessing-game-using-Python/README.md

 # Number-Guessing-game-using-Python
 Overview

-The Number Guessing Game is a fun and simple Python-based program where the player guesses a randomly generated number within a specific range.
-The program provides feedback for each guess, letting the player know if the guess is too high, too low, or correct.
+This Number Guessing Game is a Python-based interactive program where the user attempts to guess a randomly generated number within a user-specified range.
+The game provides feedback for each incorrect guess, letting the user know if their guess is too low or too high.
+It also keeps track of the number of attempts made and provides a summary at the end.

 Features

-Random number generation for replayable fun.

-Customizable range for guessing (e.g., 1-100).
+User-defined range for the random number generation.

-Feedback provided for every guess to guide the player.
+Feedback for each incorrect guess:

+"Too low" if the guess is less than the number.

+"Too high" if the guess is greater than the number.

-Keeps track of the number of attempts.
+Tracks the total number of attempts.

-Displays a congratulatory message when the correct number is guessed.

-Prerequisites

-Python 3.x installed on your system.

-How to Run the Game

-Copy the Python code into a file named number_guessing_game.py.

-Open a terminal or command prompt and navigate to the directory where the file is saved.

-Run the script using the command:

-python number_guessing_game.py

-Follow the on-screen instructions to play the game.

-How to Play

-The program will generate a random number within a specified range (e.g., 1-100).

-Enter your guess when prompted.

-The program will provide feedback:

-If the guess is too high, it will display "Too high!
-Try again."

-If the guess is too low, it will display "Too low!
-Try again."
+Congratulatory message upon successful guessing.